 Patti Grunther lived in Italy for more than 20 years and has been teaching Italian at Watchung Hills Regional High School since she moved back to the U.S. with her family.
 She has taught Italian at all levels of the high school system as well as English as a Second Language and Linguistics at local colleges, including Montclair State University, Kean University and Bloomfield College.
 She serves on the AATI (Association of American Teachers of Italian) board as National Co-Chair of Advocacy and is the recipient of the 2019 AATI Distinguished Service Award in the K-12 category for her achievements in bridging high school, university and pre-professional experiences through Italian.

 Tiziana Rinaldi Castro was born in Italy in 1965 and has lived in New York since 1984.
+She has earned degrees in Film and Anthropology from NYU.
 She has regularly taught Ancient Greek Literature at Montclair State University and Italian language at NYU, Fordham U, St. Francis College, and Montclair State University, as well as at the high school level in Colorado.
 She is the Creative Director/Director of Literary Programming of BACAS– a center for Arts and Culture that operates between Brooklyn, Upstate New York and the south of Italy.
 The author of three novels, a book of poetry, and several short stories in Italian, she has also published essays in English.
 She is a frequent op-ed writer for the Italian newspapers Il Venerdì di Repubblica, Alias, Il Manifesto, and Il Reportage.
 Her more recent work Guida alla New York ribelle, a historical guide of revolutionary New York, is forthcoming in Fall 2021.

 Program director at Montclair State University: Teresa Fiore

 Teresa Fiore (Inserra Chair in Italian and Italian American Studies and Professor of Italian) is a widely published scholar; coordinator of interdisciplinary cultural programming; and the recipient of awards and grants.
 As a faculty member, she is strongly committed to curriculum innovation and pedagogical experimentation in dialogue with the high school system.
-For the summer program she serves as the active liaison with a variety of offices on campus as well as with supporting institutions and individuals off campus, and as supervisor for content and activities.
+Since 2017, for the summer program she has served as the supervisor for content and activities, the active liaison with a variety of offices on campus as well as with supporting institutions and individuals off campus.
 To learn about the projects she has spearheaded and coordinated over the years (and continues to support via the Inserra Endowed Chair) in order to strengthen the relationships between the HS and university systems, see here.